AdobeDocs/experience-manager-forms-cloud-service.en/help/migrate-to-forms-as-a-cloud-service.md

 ## Paths of various AEM Forms-specific assets

 * **Adaptive Forms**: You can find adaptive forms at `/content/dam/formsanddocuments/`and /content/forms/af.
 For example, for an adaptive form titled WKND Registration add paths `/content/dam/formsanddocuments/wknd-registration` and `/content/forms/af/wknd-registration`.
 * **Form Data Mode**: You can find all the Form Data Models at `/content/dam/formsanddocuments-fdm`.
-For example,  `/content/dam/formsanddocuments-fdm/ms-dynamics-fdm`
+For example, `/content/dam/formsanddocuments-fdm/ms-dynamics-fdm`.

-* **Client libraries**: You can find client libraries at `/etc/clientlibs`, `/etc/clientlibs/fd` and `/etc/clientlibs/reference-themes`.
-For example, client libraries for the canvas themes are at `/etc/clientlibs/reference-themes/canvas-3-0`
+* **Client libraries**: The default path of client libraries is `/etc/clientlibs/fd/theme`.
+You can also have client libraries at other custom paths.
+For example, client libraries for the canvas themes are at `/etc/clientlibs/reference-themes/canvas-3-0`.

-* **Templates**: You can find adaptive form templates at `/conf/ReferenceEditableTemplates`.
+* **Adaptive Form templates**: The default path of templates is `/conf/<template folder>`.
+For example, for a template titled basic add path `/conf/ReferenceEditableTemplates/settings/wcm/templates/basic`.

+* **Adaptive Form themes**: The default path of themes is ` /content/dam/formsanddocuments-themes/`.
+For example, for a template titled WKND Theme add path ` /content/dam/formsanddocuments-themes/wkndtheme`.
+You can also have themes at other custom paths.

 * **Cloud Configurations**: You can find Cloud Configurations at `/conf/`.
-For example, Form Data Model cloud configuration is at `/conf/global/settings/cloudconfigs/fdm`
+For example, Form Data Model cloud configuration is at `/conf/global/settings/cloudconfigs/fdm`.

-* **Workflow Model**: You can find AEM Workflow Models at `/conf/global/settings/workflow/models/`. for an workflow model titled WKND Registration add path `/conf/global/settings/workflow/models/wknd-registration`
+* **Workflow Model**: You can find AEM Workflow Models at `/conf/global/settings/workflow/models/`.
+For example, for an workflow model titled WKND Registration add path `/conf/global/settings/workflow/models/wknd-registration`

 You can add top level folder paths listed below or specific folder paths as described below.
 It enables you to migrate a certain assets and all the assets and forms at once.

 * /content/dam/formsanddocuments-fdm
 * /content/dam/formsanddocuments/themes
 * /content/forms/af
-* /etc/clientlibs/fd
-* /etc/clientlibs/reference-themes
-* /conf/ReferenceEditableTemplates
+* /etc/clientlibs/fd/theme

 To migrate AEM Workflow models, specify the following paths: